 Personally, I think long term counselling support would have helped me.
 I also believe other students with chronic mental health problems would also benefit from such support.

 I’m not sure what else they could do differently besides offering some sort of long term mental health support.
 What do you think universities could do to better support their students?

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of university life, how university affected your mental health, and your thoughts on your university’s mental health support services in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.